thedarshanpgowda/thedarshanpgowda_devops/README.md

 # welcome To Malnad College of Engineering

 # This Course is conducted by Seminar Room
-- by Gurusankar
+- by GuruShankar

+# Day 1
+- An overview of AWS
+- Introduction to Devops
+- Git Installation
+- Basic git commands

+# Day 2
+- Merging in git
+- Introduction to AWS
+- merge conflicts Resolving in git

-# also developed my srujan
+# also developed by srujan